 The Ultimate Guide To Tulsi Beads

-Tulsi beads are made from the Ocimum sanctum plant, commonly known as the holy basil plant, or Tulsi plant in India.
-In India, there is a mythology behind the spiritual importance of a Tulsi plant which we will discuss subsequently in the article which would be every curious reader’s ultimate guide.
-Tulsi beads when worn in the form of a necklace or a bracelet provide multiple physical and spiritual benefits to the wearer and are worn especially by devotees of Lord Vishnu or Lord Krishna.
-Read on to know more about this.
+Tulsi beads are made from the Ocimum sanctum plant, commonly known as the holy basil plant, or Tulsi plant.
+This article discusses the mythology behind the spiritual importance of the Tulsi plant.
+Tulsi beads, when worn in the form of a necklace or a bracelet, provides multiple physical and spiritual benefits to the wearer especially by devotees of Lord Vishnu or Lord Krishna.
+Read on to learn more!

-Tulsi beads are made by drying the roots, stem and branches of the tulsi plant.
+Tulsi beads are made by drying the roots, stem and branches of the Tulsi plant.
 The dried wood is cut into small spheres or in the form of narrow cylindrical shapes either by a machine or manually.
-These beads are drilled in the center and woven together by a silk thread.
-Each bead is about 8 mm in size and the entire length of the mala is 22 inches.
-In India there are a number of retailers specializing in the business of making tulsi beads.
+These beads are then drilled in their centre and woven together by a silk thread.
+Each bead is about 8 mm with the entire length of the mala being 22 inches.
+In India, several retailers have specialized in the business of making tulsi beads.
 The number of tulsi beads in a Tulsi “mala” or rosary is 108 plus an extra bead.
-The tulsi mala is either simply worn as a necklace or as a bracelet, or it is used as a “japamala” or a “rosary” to chant sacred hymns popularly known as “mantras”.
-People can also simply chant “Hare Rama, Hare Krishna” while wearing the tulsi bead rosary.
+The tulsi mala is either worn as a necklace or as a bracelet, or it is used as a “japamala” or a “rosary” to chant sacred hymns popularly known as “mantras”.
+Alternatively, you can chant “Hare Rama, Hare Krishna” while wearing the tulsi bead rosary.
 To check the purity of tulsi beads, the mala is kept soaked in water for about 30 minutes.
-If its color does not change it is supposed to be pure in quality.
+If its color does not change, it is pure in quality.
 In India, “vaishnavis” or devotees of Lord Vishnu as a custom wear tulsi bead necklace or bracelet.
-It is said that by wearing tulsi beads, one becomes close to Lord Krishna, and it signifies their surrender to the Lord.
-The first bead which is slightly bigger in size than the rest of the beads, is the starting point of the chants.
-It is also known as the Krishna bead.
+By wearing tulsi beads, one becomes close to Lord Krishna, and it signifies their surrender to the Lord.
+The first bead, which is slightly bigger in size than the rest of the beads, is the starting point of the chants.
 The vibration of the mantras helps in healing the energy bodies.
-Chanting mantras using the tulsi beads while keeping the eyes closed also helps to calm oneself down and promotes concentration.
-If a tulsi bead mala is made up of 54 beads, to complete the 108 chants, one does not cross over the starting bead, rather a reverse count is taken, i.e. from the 54th bead, a reverse cycle is followed.
-Thus, two cycles of 54 beads sum up to the magical number “108”.
-There is an interesting logic behind the number 108.
-Though there are many theories around the specialty of the number 108, we would touch base upon few significant reasons.
+Chanting mantras, using the tulsi beads while keeping the eyes closed also helps to calm oneself down and promotes concentration.
+If a tulsi bead mala is made up of 54 beads, to complete the 108 chants, one does not cross over the starting bead, rather a reverse count is taken, from the 54th bead, a reverse cycle is followed.
+Thus, two cycles of 54 beads sum up to the magical number 108.
+There is an exciting logic behind the number 108.
+Though there are many theories around the speciality of this number, we will discuss a few reasons below.

 - If we add the digits of 108, we get the number 9, which symbolizes spiritual awakening and love.

-- There are 12 constellation and 9 arc segments.
+- There are 12 constellations and 9 arc segments.

 BENEFITS OF WEARING TULSI BEADS